As you build up an audience for your website, you start to realize there’s a whole world to explore outside of AdSense for monetization.

 Choosing the best-fit ad server for your business is an important and challenging decision.
 Sign up to MonetizeMore to get a personalized ad server recommendation.

 The first server on our list is one of the best and well known in the market.
-It hosts a long list of impressive features, is the preferred option for many premium publishers and is called the DFP ad server (DoubleClick For Publishers).
+It hosts a long list of impressive features, is the preferred option for many premium publishers, and is called the Google Ad Manager (GAM) ad server.

-Recently, after Google rebranded its advertising products, DFP was put under the umbrella of Google Ad Manager together with Ad Exchange.
+Recently, Google rebranded its advertising products putting Ad Exchange under the same umbrella as Google Ad Manager.

-DFP advertising solutions offer a range of great features such as Ad Exchange dynamic allocation, simple reporting and management tools, vast monetization options and reliability.
+GAM advertising solutions offer a range of great features such as Ad Exchange dynamic allocation, simple reporting and management tools, vast monetization options, and reliability.

-For publishers with websites generating 5 million page views or earning more than $5000 of income per month, MonetizeMore is offering a free DFP setup.
+For publishers with websites generating 5 million page views or earning more than $5000 of income per month, MonetizeMore is offering a free GAM setup.

 OpenX is a highly functional platform that provides its users with a real-time auction of advertising space on reputable and famous publisher sites.
 The company delivers product offerings to both advertisers and publishers.